 Tough times happen.
-That’s life.
+Unfortunately, that’s life.
 How you choose to respond to tough situations is the difference between losing everything or becoming a thriving money-saving machine.

 I truly believe the right attitude has the power to completely change the outcome of any experience.
 Choosing to see the positive (in my case: having loads of time) of your tough situation and then utilising that to your benefit will see you come out on top.